Rosuav/Gypsum/plugins/README.rst

   * Only one command processor is ever called for a given command - the one whose name matches the command entered.
 Every hook is called for every command.
+  * A command processor will normally consume its command.
+A hook will normally permit it through unchanged.
   * Command processors handle slash commands (eg "/alias").
 Hooks handle what would otherwise go to the MUD (those without slashes).
   * In "password mode" (where inputted text is hidden), hooks are not called.
 Commands still will be, though.
   * A command's "param" is what comes after the command name.
 A hook's "line" is the entire line.
+  * In summary: A hook interacts with the stream of commands flowing from the human to the remote server, but a slash command is explicitly called upon by the human.

   An input hook can feed a replacement line of text into the system with::